griffio/griffio.github.io/_posts/2021-02-12-Atomic-Kotlin-Review.md

 Svetlana Isakova (Kotlin in Action)

-**As a Lean Pub** released book the process doesn't allow for the creating of indices, however it is structured with a summary in the Table of Contents
+**As a Lean Pub** released book the process doesn't allow for the creating of indices, however it is structured with a summary in the Table of Contents.

-The booked is aimed at both novices and experienced programmers as Kotlin cherry-picks from newer languages and supports historical OOP features
+The booked is aimed at both novices and experienced programmers as Kotlin cherry-picks from newer languages and supports historical OOP features.

+The book breaks these topics down into seven sections ending with Kotlin's Power Tools.

+For developers already experienced with Java and its frameworks/libraries, who are looking to switch to Kotlin, this book may not provide the most direct answers.

 **Why Kotlin?**